Aliases for ATP2A3 Gene

 GeneCards Summary for ATP2A3 Gene

-ATP2A3 (ATPase, Ca++ Transporting, Ubiquitous) is a Protein Coding gene.
-Diseases associated with ATP2A3 include brody myopathy and darier disease.
-Among its related pathways are Signaling by GPCR and CREB Pathway.
+ATP2A3 (ATPase Sarcoplasmic/Endoplasmic Reticulum Ca2+ Transporting 3) is a Protein Coding gene.
+Diseases associated with ATP2A3 include darier disease and brody myopathy.
+Among its related pathways are Alzheimer's disease and Calcium signaling pathway.
 GO annotations related to this gene include nucleotide binding and calcium-transporting ATPase activity.
-An important paralog of this gene is ATP2A2.
+An important paralog of this gene is ATP2C1.

 UniProtKB/Swiss-Prot Summary for ATP2A3 Gene